 Tito’s Vodka claims to be handmade still, using old-fashioned pot stills rather than the column stills.

-Pot stills are more labor-intensive and take up a lot more time, but in my opinion, you can state the difference.
+Pot stills are more labor-intensive and take up a lot more time, but in my opinion, you can taste the difference.
 This vodka is smoother and lighter than many other vodkas.

 They’re so serious about the authenticity of the small batches of their Cold River Vodka that they hand number each batch on site.